nerium-data/nerium/README.md

 Nerium supports any backend that SQLAlchemy can, but since none of these are hard dependencies, drivers aren't included in Pipfile, and the Dockerfile only supports PostgreSQL.
 If you want Nerium to work with other databases, you can install Python connectors with `pip`, either in a virtualenv or by creating your own Dockerfile using `FROM oaodev/nerium`.
 (To ease installation, options for `nerium[mysql]` and `nerium[pg]` are provided in `setup.py`)

-Nerium is inspired in roughly equal measure by [SQueaLy](https://hashedin.com/2017/04/24/squealy-intro-how-to-build-customized-dashboard/) and [Pelican](https://blog.getpelican.com/).
-It hopes to be something like [Superset](https://superset.incubator.apache.org/) when it grows up.

 ## Install/Run

 ### Using Docker